In 1992, we decided to partner in business to more fully share our time, our experience and our complement of skills.

 For the next 16 years, I served as the President & CEO of the Jacobs Center and worked alongside more than 3,000 community residents to transform blight, bring the community its first full-service grocery, build a science institute with and for young people, create jobs, restore a toxic waterway, support entrepreneurship, improve public safety, create a vibrant cultural village, and buy stock in their project.

-I have served as an Aspen Institute Senior Fellow, MIT research associate, an advisory team member for HUD’s National Revitalization Initiative, and have been involved in numerous case studies and articles, including USC’s “State of Place-Based Philanthropy and Public Policy,” and Aspen’s “Complexity and Community Change.”
+In addition to serving as a Senior Fellow at PolicyLink, I have also served as an Aspen Institute Senior Fellow, MIT research associate, an advisory team member for HUD’s National Revitalization Initiative, and have been involved in numerous case studies and articles, including USC’s “State of Place-Based Philanthropy and Public Policy,” and Aspen’s “Complexity and Community Change.”

-I am the author of "Courageous Philanthropy: Going Public in a Closely Held World" -- a book about the lessons of leading comprehensive community change in a resident-guided process.View CV
+I am the author of "Courageous Philanthropy: Going Public in a Closely Held World" — a book about the lessons of leading comprehensive community change and a call to action for a more courageous relationship between foundations and the communities they seek to serve.View CV

 Community Change Leader